 When your car seats are all finally clean and dry, you can do an extra step for keeping them in good condition, which is to spray a fabric protector on them.
 With this, you would no longer have to worry about dirt and stains settling on your car seats.
 It would also make car seat cleaning much easier for you next time.

 There are two options for how to deep clean cloth car seats.
 Both are equally effective.
-But if you have problems with mold, bacteria, and smells, a steam cleaner deep cleaning would be more suitable for you.
+But if you have problems with mold, bacteria, and smells, a steam cleaner deep cleaning would be more suitable for you to keep your cloth car seat and interior clean.

 Whatever option it is you go with, you’re sure to get excellent results as long as you carefully follow the instructions provided in this tutorial.
 If you liked this tutorial, give it a like.
 If you think your car owner friends also need a guide on deep cleaning their car seats, please share this article.